-With the recent trend for rustic “naked” cakes and the announcement of the royal wedding cake, the use of fresh flowers on wedding cakes has become increasingly prevalent and is likely to continue.
+The use of fresh flowers on wedding cakes has always been a popular choice and is very likely to continue.
 It is undoubtedly the cheaper option, as sugar flowers are very time-consuming to create and can therefore be more expensive.
 So why do I refuse to use fresh flowers on wedding cakes?
 As a responsible food producer, food safety is obviously one of my primary concerns and the use of fresh flowers has significant food safety implications which should not be considered lightly.
 If you are thinking of applying your own fresh flowers, please consider the following.

 Some fresh flowers are poisonous!

-Many popular wedding flowers e.g. lily of the valley, tulips, and certain types of chrysanthemum and lily feature on a list of “potentially harmful” plants as produced by the Royal Horticultural Society and may pose a hazard when touched or ingested.
+Many popular wedding flowers e.g. tulips, and certain types of chrysanthemum and lily feature on a list of “potentially harmful” plants as produced by the Royal Horticultural Society and may pose a hazard when touched or ingested.
+In fact, it has been suggested that lily of the valley, which is highly poisonous, is set to be a popular trend choice for 2020 – see recent article in Woman & Home.
 Some plants look remarkably alike and, to the untrained eye, it would be very easy to get these plants mistaken.
 After all, it is very unlikely that your cake maker is a trained horticulturalist (I know my roses and peonies but may struggle with Euphorbia which is highly toxic!).
 There is also a lot of contradictory information over whether particular flowers are indeed poisonous e.g. gypsophila.
 If in doubt, do not use!!!

 Use of pesticides